codefellows/seattle-ops-301d8/class-07/lab/README.md

     On the pfSense VM, configure the WAN network interface to NAT Network and the LAN interface to Internal Network.

-2. Second you'll need to create a new Ubuntu Server VM behind pfSense.
+2. Second you will need to create a new Ubuntu Server VM behind pfSense.
 This VM will host NGINX and be a webserver.

     - Download the [Ubuntu Server ISO](https://ubuntu.com/download/server).
     - Create a new VM in VirtualBox.